apiology/containerci/README.md

 end
 ```

+## Caching

+ContainerCI takes advantage of the CircleCI cache to avoid rebuilding parts of the image that have not changed.
+Pulling images from Docker Hub is expensive; pulling in the cache is less so (but still takes a while!).

+If you have made changes early on in your Dockerfile, you'll find that the cache kept by CircleCI is no longer valid--use CircleCI's 'Rebuild without cache' functionality to regenerate the cache based on newer information.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.